By Tim Lambert

 Then in 1826 market day, which for centuries had been on Sunday in Romsey, was moved to Thursday.

 The railway arrived in Romsey in 1847.
-Romsey Signal Box was built in 1865.
-Then in 1864 a corn exchange where grain could be bought and sold was built.
+Romsey Signal Box was built c.
+1873.
+Then in 1864, a corn exchange where grain could be bought and sold was built.
 A new Town Hall was built in Romsey in 1866 and a statue of Lord Palmerston was erected in 1867.

 In 1907 the people of Romsey held a pageant and created scenes from the town’s history.
-In 1921 War Memorial Park opened.
+War Memorial Park opened in 1921.
 Middlebridge was rebuilt in 1935.

 However, Romsey remained a small and quiet market town until the 1960s when it began to expand.
 At the beginning of that decade, Romsey still had less than 8,000 people but it then began to grow rapidly.
 In the mid-1960s the Whitenap estate was built.
 In 1964 plans were drawn up to build new houses and industrial estates in Romsey.